ddemingo/ddemingo.github.io/README.md

 Create a Github account, connect with ssh, and fork this project.
 To know how to it go to: [Tools/Github](https://github.com/ddemingo/tools/blob/main/github.md)

-Create a ubuntu virtual machine with vagrant and use Visual Studio Code with Remote-SSH.
+Create an ubuntu virtual machine with vagrant and use Visual Studio Code with Remote-SSH.
 To know how to it go to: [Tools/VSCode](https://github.com/ddemingo/tools/blob/main/vscode.md).

 Open VSCode terminal, and: